Betfair Pty Limited v Western Australia

-Betfair Pty Limited v Western Australia determined that a series of amendments made by the Western Australian government to prohibit the operation of betting exchanges, amounted to discriminatory burdens of a protectionist kind.
+Betfair Pty Limited v Western Australia determined that the series of amendments made by the Western Australian government to prohibit the operation of betting exchanges, amounted to the discriminatory burdens of a protectionist kind.

 Background

 The first plaintiff, Betfair Pty Ltd, operated a national betting exchange licensed in Tasmania and operated legally under Tasmanian law.
 Betfair’s exchange operated similarly to that of typical betting exchanges: Betfair would match the wagers of ‘registered players’ betting on opposing outcomes of sporting events either by telephone or through an online exchange, and then take a commission of the winner’s payout.